A good low carb vanilla pastry cream is the basis for many fantastic low carb desserts. This one is easy to make and very luxurious.

 Check out the recipe for Chocolate Pastry Cream!

 This luscious Low Carb Pastry Cream is 2 net carbs per 1/4 cup!

 - 1 cup heavy cream

 - 1/3 cup almond milk

 - 1 tablespoon cornstarch or arrowroot powder

 - 1/2 teaspoon stevia glycerite or more erythritol

-- 3/4 teaspoon granulated gelatin sprinkled over 1 T water
+- 3/4 teaspoon granulated gelatin sprinkled over 1 Tbsp water (I used Knox)

 - 2 tablespoons butter

 - 1 pinch salt